Our Resources

 by Pedro on Jan 29, 2025

 We think plants tell the best love stories.
 They grow.
 They last.
 Some have heart-shaped leaves.
-Many are traditional symbols of affection - tied to romance through history and culture.
-Whether you're looking for a Valentine’s Day plant, an anniversary plant, or just want to bring a bit of love into your space, these six plants are perfect for the job. #1.
+Many have become symbolic of love and affection - tied to romance through traditions, history and culture.
+If you're looking for a Valentine’s Day plant, an anniversary plant, or just want to bring a bit of love into your space, these six plants are perfect for the job. #1.
 Red Rose Bush - the classic romantic plant No surprises here - roses are the classic symbol of love.
 But it's the bush, not the cut bouquet, that’s truly romantic.
 Unlike flowers that are enjoyed for a few days and then tossed away, a rose plant keeps growing and blooming year after year.
 What’s more symbolic of lasting romance than that?
 Perfect moment: Marking anniversaries, grand gestures, or saying "I love you" in the most classic way possible.
 Care needs: Loves full to partial sun.
 Keep soil moist but well-drained.
 Check the product page for specific care instructions.
 Valentine’s Red Rose Bush Gift Wrapped - £29.99 Red Climbing Rose Bush in 3 Litre Pot - £26.99 #2.
 Hoya Heart Plant - the sweetest romantic plant This sweet little plant doesn’t try to be romantic - it just is.
 With thick, heart-shaped leaves, the Hoya Kerrii is a simple but meaningful way to say “I love you”.
 It doesn’t demand much attention and will sit happily in its pot for years, quietly proving that love doesn’t have to be high-maintenance.
 Perfect moment: A fun, low-key Valentine’s gift (or Galentines gift), a sweet anniversary token, or a gesture for someone who insists they "don’t need anything."
 Care needs: Requires at least half a day of bright, but indirect sunshine.
 Only needs moderate watering.
 Great for forgetful plant parents.
 Hoya Kerrii Heart Plant - £9.99 Hoya Kerrii Variegata Heart Plant - £9.99 #3.
 Anthurium - a glamorous type of romantic plant With its vibrant, heart-shaped flowers, Anthurium is a bold and passionate plant that captures attention.
 Its striking appearance makes it a memorable gift.
 Perfect moment: Valentine’s Day, romantic dinners, or decorating a shared space.
 Care needs: Thrives in bright, indirect light and needs low to moderate amount of watering.
 Red Anthurium Flamingo Plant - £14.99 Pink Flamingo Lily Anthurium Plant - £14.99 #4.
 String of Hearts - the effortlessly romantic plant Some plants grow up, but this one grows out - long, trailing vines covered in delicate, heart-shaped leaves.
 Whether draped over a shelf or hanging in a window, it quietly adds a touch of romance to any space.
 Perfect moment: A thoughtful gift for a long-distance partner, a reminder of someone special, or simply an elegant way to bring romance into a space.
 Care needs: Likes a good amount of light, but not direct sunlight.
 Water regularly in summer, letting the soil nearly dry between watering - avoid waterlogging.
 String of Hearts Hanging Plant – 14cm Pot - £29.99 String of Hearts Plant – 9cm Pot - £11.99 #5.
 Stephanotis on Hoop - a true, old-school romantic plant Madagascar jasmine, often called the "wedding plant," has long been a symbol of devotion, commitment, and lasting love.
 With its glossy green leaves, fragrant star-shaped white flowers, and twining vines that wrap elegantly around a hoop, it’s romance in plant form.
 Perfect moment: A meaningful wedding or anniversary gift, a classic romantic gesture, or for someone who appreciates an old-school kind of love.
 Care needs: Loves bright, indirect light and moderate watering - but let the soil dry slightly between drinks.
 In summer, it benefits from occasional misting to keep the foliage fresh, and a fortnightly feed from April to October encourages blooms.
 Stephanotis on Hoop (Madagascar Jasmine) in 12cm Pot - £19.99 #6.
 Swiss Cheese Plant - the big, bold romantic plant Not all romance is delicate and dainty - some of it is big, bold, and full of drama.
 The Swiss Cheese Plant (Monstera) brings the kind of romance that fills a room.
 With its striking, sculptural leaves and a habit of growing wildly when given the chance, this plant is for those who like their love stories a little untamed.
 Perfect moment: A gift for someone who appreciates bold gestures, a statement piece in a shared home, or an “accidentally” self-gifted plant (because you deserve it).
 Care needs: Tolerates various light conditions but avoid constant direct sunlight.
 Water when the top inch of soil is dry, ensuring excess drains away.
 Wipe leaves occasionally to keep them dust-free and feed monthly in spring and summer.
 Give it room to grow - it will take the hint.
 Swiss Cheese Plant Gift Wrapped - £20.99 For more romantic plant inspiration, explore our full collection of Valentine’s Day Plants.

 Carbeth's Guide to: The Lemon Tree